 Attendance at MS&T events exposes students to networking, learning, and fun.
 Students in the materials science field should take advantage of this unique opportunity to interact with professionals from all areas of materials science.

-During MS&T, the submissions to the 2019 undergraduate poster contest will be displayed in the convention center exhibit hall on Tuesday, October 1 and Wednesday, October 2, during regular expo hall hours.
+During MS&T, the submissions to the 2020 undergraduate poster contest will be displayed in the convention center exhibit hall on Tuesday, October 6, and Wednesday, October 7, during regular exhibit hall hours.

 See below for the poster contest scoresheet, judging guide, and some tips on creating a technical poster.